atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , \
 “Farmers wives and daughters, as
 I ' *
 I told you before, are not Suitable j; ' “acquaintance for me.
-Sir Thomas.”
+Sir Thomas."
 ■ i :
 t’i /
-I, “Is Selby a farmer, then ?” tit
+I, “Is Selby a farmer, then ?" tit
 If
 J, -